AngeloC99/EnvGenCER/README.md

-# DataAnalysis
+# CER Environment Generation
-Script for the Data Analysis step of the CER's Big Data pipeline.
+Script for the Environment Generation step of the CER's Big Data pipeline.
 This work is part of my MSc thesis.

 ## About The Project